Microservices in Practice: From Architecture to Deployment

 - OpenID Connect behaves similarly to OAuth, but, in addition to the Access token, the authorization server issues an ID token which contains information about the user.
 This is often implemented by a JWT (JSON Web Token) and that is signed by an authorization server.
 So, this ensures the trust between the authorization server and the client.
 JWT token is therefore known as a 'By-value token' as it contains the information of the user and obviously is not safe to use it outside the internal network.

-As shown in figure 12, these are the key steps involved in implementing microservices security:
+As shown in the figure above, these are the key steps involved in implementing microservices security:

 - Leave authentication to OAuth and the OpenID Connect server(Authorization Server), so that microservices successfully provide access given someone has the right to use the data.

-- Use the API-GW style, in which there is a single entry point for all the client request.
+- Use the API-GW style, in which there is a single entry point for all the client requests.

-- Client connects to authorization server and obtains the Access Token (by-reference token).
+- The client connects to the authorization server and obtains the Access Token (by-reference token).
 Then send the access token to the API-GW along with the request.

 - Token Translation at the Gateway - API-GW extracts the access token and sends it to the authorization server to retrieve the JWT (by value-token).